BEYOND KYOTANGO

 Takeda Castle Ruins

 Takeda in Asago City of Hyogo Prefecture is where you will find Takeda Castle Ruins, also known as “The Castle in the Sky”.
-The castle ruins gets it name for the sea of clouds that forms below the ruins and creates the illusion the castle is floating in the sky.
-You can see this in the early mornings from October to winter when weather conditions are just right, preferably a morning following a sunny day.
+The castle ruins gets their name from the sea of clouds that forms around them and creates the illusion the castle is floating in the sky.
+You can see this in the early mornings from October to the end of Winter when weather conditions are just right.
+The views are best the morning following a sunny day.

 ACCESS: From Amino Station take the Kyoto Tango Railway to Toyooka Station and transfer to the JR Line.
 Then take the train to Takeda Station.
 Takes about 2 hours.